How Shadow-Banning on Social Media is Silencing Pharma Brands – And What CMOs Can Do About It

 Shadow-Ban Detection

-Key Insight: When content is quietly suppressed rather than openly rejected, traditional engagement metrics become unreliable indicators of campaign effectiveness.
+Key insight: When content is quietly suppressed rather than rejected outright, traditional engagement metrics become misleading.

 Cross-Platform Performance Analysis